epwalsh/obsidian.nvim/README.md

   end,

   -- Optional, boolean or a function that takes a filename and returns a boolean.
-  -- `true` indicates that if you don't want obsidian.nvim to manage frontmatter. disable_frontmatter = false,
+  -- `true` indicates that you don't want obsidian.nvim to manage frontmatter. disable_frontmatter = false,

   -- Optional, alternatively you can customize the frontmatter data.